learn-co-curriculum/dsc-effect-sizes/README.md

     return xs, ys # Return calculated values
 ```

-Let's use the function above to caculate xs and ys for male and female heights (pass the `rv` object as an argument) and plot the resulting xs and ys for both distributions to visualise the effect size.**
+Let's use the function above to calculate xs and ys for male and female heights (pass the `rv` object as an argument) and plot the resulting xs and ys for both distributions to visualize the effect size.**

 ```python